skip to main content

 How to watch the Kentucky Derby for free

 You have a few different options for watching the Kentucky Derby for free.
 If you’re a streamer, you could try a free trial from a live TV streaming service like Fubo.
 My Fubo Free Trial guide explains all the ins and outs of signing up and canceling without paying.
-But what’s most important is that its free trial lasts seven days and includes NBC and USA Network for live Kentucky Derby coverage.
+But what’s most important is that its free trial lasts five days and includes NBC for live Kentucky Derby coverage.

 Free race week coverage will also stream on the official Kentucky Derby YouTube channel, but you won’t see the main race on there until after the fact.
 Either way, it’s a great place to stream past races and behind-the-scenes content.